bin-nuance-bat/project/model_training/README.md

 ## Prerequisites

-To perform training you will need Python 2.7 installed as well as the `tensorflowjs_converter` package from pip.
+To perform training you will need [Python](https://www.python.org/downloads/release/python-362/) installed (we used 3.6.2 as this was what was suggested on the tensorflow website).
+If using windows be sure to add Python to your path variable (you can do this through the python installer) and increase your maximum path length if prompted to do so at the end of installation.
+Then, you can install the `tesorflowjs` package using pip.
+For more detailed tensorflow installation instructions see [here](https://www.tensorflow.org/install/).

 ```bash
 $ pip install tensorflowjs